larryhastings/big/README.md

 <dl><dd>

-This function has been renamed `split_delimiters`, see below.
+This function has been renamed `split_delimiters` and rewritten, see below.
+The old version is still available, using the name `big.deprecated.parse_delimiters` module, and will be available until at least September 2025.

 </dd></dl>